contentful/contentful.objc/README.md

                                                 accessToken:@"YourAccessToken"
                                               configuration:configuration];

 Apart from the configuration option, you can use the SDK without modifications with one exception: you need to obtain a different access token from [here][10].
+In preview mode, data can be invalid, because no validation is performed on unpublished entries.
+Your app needs to deal with that.
+Be aware that the access token is read-write and should in no case be shipped with a production app.

 ## Documentation